 However, if you’d like to go on something like an organised food tour of Palermo or even a day tour to Capri from Naples, you’re going to have to pay a bit more for this.
 Expect tours to land around €40-100 per person depending on where it is and what is offered.

-If you are on an extreme budget, then you actually don’t need to spend anything on daily activities.
-Italian cities just beg to be wandered through and explored and this doesn’t cost a dime!
 All in all, however, expect to spend an average of about €10-30 per person per day to account for museum entry or the occasional tour.

-Entertainment Prices in Italy
+Entertainment Prices

 Italians have an excellent happy hour culture, called aperitivo.
-During the couple of hours before one would typically go out for dinner, usually between around 6 PM-8 PM, cafes and bars will typically offer discounted wine and cocktails that come with either snacks or access to a buffet of charcuterie, cheese, bread, olives, etc.
+During the few hours before one would typically go out for dinner, usually between around 6 PM-8 PM, cafes and bars will typically offer discounted wine and cocktails that come with either snacks or access to a buffet of charcuterie, cheese, bread, olives, etc.

-You can normally get a drink along with a few snacks (the amount really depends on the establishment) for a good price – usually between €5-12 depending on there you are.
-These kind of things are especially prevalent in cities that have a large student population, like Bologna, but can be found throughout the country.
+These kinds of things are especially prevalent in cities that have a large student population, like Bologna, but can be found throughout the country and we’ve experienced this culture everywhere from Bergamo to Catania.
 This can be a great way to save money while still enjoying the drinking culture of Italy.

-All in all, however, you can expect the average cost of a pint of local draft beer in Italy to land somewhere around €4-5 depending on where you are.
+Generally, you can expect the average cost of a pint of local draft beer in Italy to land somewhere around €4-5 depending on where you are.
 A glass of wine will start around the same.
-If you’re after a basic cocktail like an Aperol spritz or a gin and tonic, expect to pay around €5-10 for this.

 With the above aspects taken into consideration, this is the average daily amount you should expect to spend per person on your trip to Italy.